-Office of Special Education Programs extends SRI’s funding for the Center for IDEA Early Childhood Data Systems
+Office of Special Education Programs funds SRI’s Center for IDEA Early Childhood Data Systems

-SRI announced today that its education research division has secured its third five-year, $33.75 million cooperative agreement from the Office of Special Education Programs at the U.S. Department of Education to continue leading the Center for IDEA Early Childhood Data Systems (The DaSy Center).
+SRI announced today that its education division has secured a five-year, cooperative agreement from the Office of Special Education Programs at the U.S. Department of Education to continue leading the Center for IDEA Early Childhood Data Systems (The DaSy Center).

 The DaSy Center will implement evidence-based strategies over the next five years to do the following: